-Flight #8 of 10 August was intended to sample the outflow of an intense convective system that had developed over the Ganges valley.
-During the first leg of the flight, the aircraft flew in the inner core of the AMA around the altitude of the tropopause (85-90 hPa) sampling old air that had been convectively injected into the UTLS mostly more than 10 days ago (Bucci et al., 2020).
-This means that the Meso-NH sensitivity simulations cannot fully determine the source apportionment for CO.
-Nevertheless, between 35000 and 38000 s about 10 ppbv CO can be attributed to BL air masses from both the Indian and Chinese domain uplifted after first August 00:00 UTC.
+Flight #8 on 10 August was intended to sample the outflow of an intense convective system that had developed over the Ganges valley.
+During the first leg of the flight, the aircraft flew in the inner core of the AMA around the altitude of the tropopause (85-90 hPa), sampling old air that had been convectively injected into the UTLS mostly more than 10 d ago (Bucci et al., 2020).
+This means that the Meso-NH sensitivity simulations cannot fully determine the source apportionment for CO concentration.
+Nevertheless, between 35 000 and 38 000 s, about 10 ppbv CO can be attributed to BL air masses from both the Indian and Chinese domain uplifted after 1 August 00:00 UTC.
 The Chinese and Indian contributions are also detected for this period of the flight in Bucci et al. (2020).
-After 38200 s and during the stratospheric part of the flight (after 40200 s) and before landing, the Chinese and Indian contributions from less than 10 days before are negligible.
-The analysis of the CO from our Meso-NH simulations along the StratoClim flights in light of the study of Bucci et al. (2020) have allowed us to further validate the model.
-It is able to correctly reproduce the convective uplift and transport pathways of pollution from the main Asian regions to the AMA even if some convective events resulting in UTLS CO peaks were missed.
+After 38 200 s and during the stratospheric part of the flight (after 40 200 s) and before landing, the Chinese and Indian contributions from less than 10 d before are negligible.
+The analysis of the CO concentration from our Meso-NH simulations along the StratoClim flights in light of the study of Bucci et al. (2020) have allowed us to further validate the model.
+It is able to correctly reproduce the convective uplift and transport pathways of pollution from the main Asian regions to the AMA even if some convective events resulting in UTLS CO peaks were missing.